larytet/MyPerfectThings/binary-log-as-a-service.md

-*Intro*
+# Introduction

-We developers want to collect more debug data than possible, keep the collected logs indefinitely.
-We rarely if ever view the collected data, but we insist on the real-time 24/7 access to the collected logs.
-This set of requirements creates a challenge for devops teams leading to expensive solutions like logz.io, vastdata, etc .
-Binary logs can address these requirements by reducing the storage needs, simplifying the processing, enforcing logging discipline in the source code.
+As developers, we often want to collect more debug data than we need and keep it indefinitely, while rarely ever viewing the collected logs.
+This creates a challenge for devops teams, leading to expensive solutions such as logz.io and vastdata.
+However, binary logs can address these requirements by reducing storage needs, simplifying processing, and enforcing logging discipline in the source code.

-Binary log can reduce I/O load and save CPU in the application.
-Both generation and  output of the binary log can be significantly cheaper.

-Depending on the architecture binary log can reduce the amount of "events" needed to be processed by the log processing pipeline.
-Aggregation, filtering, deduplication, grouping - these operations are getting easier.
+Binary logs can also reduce I/O load and save CPU in the application, as both the generation and output of the binary log can be significantly cheaper.
+Depending on the architecture, binary logs can reduce the number of "events" needed to be processed by the log processing pipeline.
+Aggregation, filtering, deduplication, grouping - these operations become easier.

-The data compression phase, if supported, is not zero cost.
-For example, the IoT world there is a case for generating and collecting binary logs.
+Although the data compression phase, if supported, is not zero cost, binary logs have advantages, especially in the IoT world, where there is a need for generating and collecting binary logs.

 Based on https://github.com/larytet/binlog/ for example,

+# Implementation

+An example of a binary log implementation is the binlog project on GitHub.
+It provides the following features:

 * Collect binary logs
-* Use standard serialization like Protobuf, flatbuffers, Cap’n Proto, etc
+* Use standard serialization like Protobuf, FlatBuffers, Cap’n Proto, etc.
-* Generate schemas, index the log entries on the fly
+* Generate schemas and index the log entries on the fly
-* Store the log in the ElastiSearch/CouchDB/etc
+* Store the log in ElastiSearch, CouchDB, etc.
-* Add server side script converting the logs into a human readable format
+* Add a server-side script converting the logs into a human-readable format.

-*Applications*
+# Applications

+Binary logs are useful in many applications, such as:

-* IoT world
+* IoT devices
-* Automation
+* Automation systems
-* High performance WEB applications
+* High-performance web applications
-* Kernel code
+* Kernel code.

-*Links*
+# Links

 * https://www.baryudin.com/blog/entry/binary-self-contained-logs-modern-high-throughput-systems/
 * https://engineering.fb.com/2019/10/07/data-infrastructure/scribe/